 Are Fly Fishing brands worth the money?

 There are many long established and prestigious names in fly fishing.
 Names such as Simms, Sage, Hardy, Orvis have been making fly fishing gear for generations.
 These names carry a premium.
-These companies and others have done years of research and developed which have resulted in gear which makes our hobby more efficient and enjoyable.
+These companies and others have done years of research and development which have resulted in gear that makes our hobby more efficient and enjoyable.

 For example, my first ever fly rod was a Sage launch.
 This Rod is over 15 years old now and is still the 6wt rod I reach for most often.
 I have broken and lost sections on several occasions and every time sage has repaired or replaced the missing section.
 If you spend the money on quality gear you will get years of use out of it.
 In that same amount of time I have been through six spinning rods and have spent well in excess of what I paid for my launch.
 If there is one downside with buying quality, is that you might be stuck with it for more years.
 I find it hard justifying the purchase of a new fly rod when my existing ones still gets the job done.